dev-hack95/dev-hack95/README.md

 ### 👨‍💻: About Me :
 #### I am a Data Scientist and Backend engineer.

-- :telescope: I’m a Data Scientist and working on ML/DL models and backend for building Machine learning  applications.
-- 🥅 2024 Goals: Learn EdgeAI, FPGA, Embedded System For AI Research
-- :zap: In my free time, I read tech articles on medium and watch anime.
+- :telescope: I am a Data Scientist focusing on machine learning and deep learning models, with a strong interest in backend development for ML applications.
+In my free time, I enjoy reading tech articles on Medium and watching anime.
+My passions include FPGA and AI applications, EdgeAI, low latency applications, and performance engineering.
+I am dedicated to exploring innovative technologies that enhance efficiency and drive advancements in the field of artificial intelligence.

 - 📬 How to reach me: saiprasadtoshatwad@gmail.com

 ### :hammer_and_wrench: Tech Stack: